baltosaurusrex/Globomantics-Raph/README.md

 # Globomantics-Raph

-To install, clone the repo, give the script executable permissions, then run it.
+To install on an Ubuntu 20.04 or newer host, clone this repo, give the script executable permissions, then run it.
 This will install curl, git, Docker, Docker-Compose, and Wazuh

 > git clone https://github.com/baltosaurusrex/Globomantics-Raph && chmod +x wazuh-docker-install.sh && ./wazuh-docker-install.sh